visualeyes/visualeyes-bestpractices-book/aspnet_mvc/web_layer.md

 # Web Layer
 The Web Layer provides interfaces to the Users.
+The interfaces in the web layer can come in different forms.
+For example, a HTML View, Single Page Application, RESTful API or RSS feed.

 ## Areas
 Areas represent a grouping of Models, Views, Controllers + Framework code.